GoogleCloudPlatform/community/tutorials/express-memcached-session-appengine/index.md

 ---
 title: Use Memcache for Sessions with Express.js on Google App Engine Flexible Environment
-description: Learn how to deploy a Express.js app to Google App Engine flexible environment that uses Memcache for user sessions.
+description: Learn how to deploy an Express.js app to Google App Engine flexible environment that uses Memcache for user sessions.
 author: jmdobry
 tags: App Engine Flexible, Express.js, Node.js, Memcache
 date_published: 02/08/2017